 Traditional pest control programs generally rely on reactive control mechanisms based on visual evidence of pests.
-While this approach is effective in assisting homeowners and businesses needing action, it does not necessarily address the root cause of the problem, often focussing solely on eradicating one type pest – the one causing the apparent infestation.
+While this approach effectively assists businesses needing action, it does not necessarily address the root cause of the problem, often focusing solely on eradicating one type of pest – the one causing the apparent infestation.

 What is Integrated Pest Management (IPM)?

 , IPM is “a coordinated decision-making and action process that uses the most appropriate pest control methods and strategy in an environmentally and economically sound manner to meet programmatic pest management objectives.”

 An IPM program focuses on the following critical strategies of pest management and control:

 - Routine inspection of internal and external areas for possible pest infestations (findings are documented)

 - Correct identification of the target pest, which is critical to effectively eliminating the pest

 - Appropriate actions are taken to exclude existing pest infestations

 - The right combination of treatments is selected to ensure that pests are eliminated in a way that presents the least risk to food safety programs.